-Program Activities FY 2020 - 2022: Describe activities that will be taken to maintain a "Good" overall SSDQ rating.
-These activities should include all measures listed in the table above.
-Also, describe program activities to achieve a "Good" rating for all SSDQ measures based upon the Problem Statement Narrative including measurable milestones.
+Program Activities for FY 2020 - 2022: Describe any actions that will be taken to achieve a "Good" rating in any category not currently rated as "Good," including measurable milestones.

 Efforts to input CMV-related crashes into SAFETYNET in a timely manner will continue to be a focus.
 The Crash Data Repository has gone offline, at this time it is unknown when it will become available again to use as a resource.
-Key staff will continue to attend Alaska's Traffic Records Coordinating (ATRC) Committee to address the timeliness and monitor availibility of the crash repository.
+Key staff will continue to attend Alaska's Traffic Records Coordinating (ATRC) Committee to address the timeliness and monitor availability of the crash repository.